dy/spect/readme.md

 ```

-## 🏛️ Concepts
+## Concepts

 * Aspect is reactive function with react-like hooks.
-* Aspects are assigned to DOM in CSS fashion, allowing multiple aspects and declarative sheets.
+* Aspects are assigned to DOM in CSS fashion, allowing multiple aspects and declarative format.
 * Aspect defines behavior, or component logic - that way _separation of concerns_ and _progressive enhancement_ are achievable without wrappers, HOCs, contexts etc.
 * Rendering is a side-effect, not the main effect.
-That allows render-less aspect, and enables any rendering lib as a base, eg. [lit-html](https://ghub.io/lit-html), [htl](https://ghub.io/htl) or [morphdom](https://ghub.io/morphdom).
+That allows render-less aspects and enables any rendering lib as a base, eg. [lit-html](https://ghub.io/lit-html), [htl](https://ghub.io/htl), [morphdom](https://ghub.io/morphdom) etc.

 ## Getting started
 <!--